uniwebcms/framework/docs/terminology.md

 ### "You need to write custom components for every site"

-**False.** You can use pre-built Foundations from the registry (coming soon) or community.
+**False.** You can use pre-built Foundations based on their license.
 Custom Foundations are for specialized needs.

 ### "Content and code are bundled together"